metabrainz/picard-docs/v2.5/en/_sources/variables/tags_basic.rst.txt

 **language**

-    Work lyric language as per `ISO 639-3 <https://en.wikipedia.org/wiki/ISO_639-3>`_ if track relationships are enabled in Options and a related work exists. (*since Picard 0.10*)
+    Work lyric language as per `ISO 639-3 <https://en.wikipedia.org/wiki/ISO_639-3>`_ if track relationships are enabled in Options and a related work exists (*since Picard 0.10*).

 **lyrics**